 Coastal Flooding: Coastal flooding occurs when normally dry, low-lying land is inundated by seawater.
-This type of flooding is most prevalent in the southern portion of the region to include the portions of Galveston, Chambers, Jefferson, Harris, and Orange Counties.
+This type of flooding is most prevalent in the southern portion of the region which includes portions of Galveston, Chambers, Jefferson, Harris, and Orange Counties.